 All of the examples listed below have this designation.

-For the purposes of this example, I selected the nonstop route from Minneapolis-St. Paul (MSP) to Reykjavik (KEF) for $571 roundtrip.
+For this example, I selected the nonstop route from Minneapolis-St. Paul (MSP) to Reykjavik (KEF) for $571 roundtrip.
 And as you can see below, I can use 60,000 miles to cover the entire cost of $571.75.

 And because of the way that Delta sets its SkyMiles award pricing, you may find that using SkyMiles for the same flight might require fewer miles than the Pay with Miles feature.
 However, Pay with Miles lets you earn MQMs (which are different than SkyMiles), a critical building block to elite status with Delta.
 And that’s worth its weight in gold to many.

-Delta’s Pay with Miles feature is a great option that allows you to leverage a great flight deal and save some serious SkyMiles.
+Delta’s Pay with Miles feature is a great, albeit somewhat niche, option that allows you to leverage a great flight deal and save some serious SkyMiles.
 Just remember, you’ll only be eligible for this feature if you carry one of Delta’s co-branded American Express credit cards.

 It won’t make sense in all situations, but it is a great hack to have in your toolbelt.